iragca/Anilist-Data-Transfer/README.md

   <h2></h2>

-This repository is for transfering data from the node based [AniList GraphQL database](https://docs.anilist.co/) to a local DuckDB relational database.
+This repository is for transferring data from the node based [AniList GraphQL database](https://docs.anilist.co/) to a local DuckDB relational database.
 The anime entries retrieved are roughly ~13,000 rows as of 2025 January 10.

 > AniList database -> GraphQL API -> DuckDB